amnaamjid/amnaamjid/README.md

 # About Me

-Hello! 👋 I'm Amna Amjid, a budding software enthusiast on a journey to explore the world of technology through coding.
+Hello! 👋 I'm Amna Amjid, a software engineer enthusiast on a journey to explore the world of technology through coding.
 I'm passionate about learning and an always excited to dive into new tech challenges.

 🚀 Currently, I'm focused on Python, machine learning, and deep learning.
 I'm eager to collaborate and learn, so feel free to reach out!

 💻 My Tech Stack:
-**Programming Languages**: Python, c++
+**Programming Languages**: Python, C++
 - **Web Development**: Html, CSS, Javascript
-- **Machine Learning & AI**: I have a deep interest in machine learning and hand deep learning.
+- **Machine Learning & AI**: I have a deep interest in machine learning and deep learning.
 - **Cybersecurity**: I'm passionate about cybersecurity and keeping digital spaces safe.

 Let's connect and share the tech adventure together! 😄